-3. WARN your neighbors that smart meters are coming and pass out brochures and “Smart Meter Free Zone” signs.
+3. WARN your neighbors that smart meters are coming and pass out brochures.
 You can download brochures in pdf format here.
 Spanish flyer (en espanol) here.
 Here is a page to help you create your own flyer.

 4. POST a “Smart” Meter Free Zone sign on both your electric and your gas meter, and throughout your neighborhood on utility poles and in front yards etc. Click here to download pdf and then print it out: StopSmartMetersSign

 5. WRITE the California Public Utilities Commission (CPUC), 505 Van Ness Ave.
 San Francisco, CA 94102, or call them at 866-849-8390.
 Outside of CA, check for what governmental body regulates your utilities.
 Visit this webpage to file a complaint: https://ia.cpuc.ca.gov/cimsapp/?key=39949189

 Tell them that you oppose the installation of smart meters on your home or business because of health, safety, and privacy concerns, and insist that they enforce the “opt-out” option for individuals, cities, and counties.
 If you have a smart meter and have been suffering health impacts, go to your doctor and get written documentation, submit a complaint the to CPUC at the above webpage and submit a complaint to email@example.com.